How to Prescreen a Life Insurance Application

 Jason Stolz CLTC, CRPC

 Prescreening a life insurance application is one of the most important—and most misunderstood—steps in the underwriting process.
 Done correctly, a prescreen can be the difference between a clean approval at a competitive rate and an unnecessary decline, postponement, or heavily rated offer that follows you for years.
 At Diversified Insurance Brokers, prescreening is not a shortcut or a guess.
-It’s a structured underwriting workflow designed to reduce surprises, improve outcomes, and protect your insurability—especially when medical history, prescriptions, avocations, or prior declines are involved.
+It is a structured underwriting workflow designed to reduce surprises, improve outcomes, and protect your insurability before a formal application is submitted.

-Instead of “apply first, ask questions later,” we slow down at the beginning.
-We gather a complete snapshot of the case, anonymize the details, and submit the profile to carrier underwriting teams for informal review.
-Only after we receive real underwriting feedback do we recommend which carrier to apply with, what product type fits best, and how to sequence the application so it supports the strongest outcome with the least exposure.
+Instead of “apply first and ask questions later,” a professional prescreen slows the process down at the beginning.
+It gathers a full snapshot of the case, anonymizes the medical and lifestyle details, and presents the profile to multiple underwriting teams for informal review.
+Only after receiving feedback from real underwriters do we recommend which carrier to apply with and how the application should be structured.
+This approach dramatically reduces the risk of unnecessary declines or conservative underwriting decisions that can create a permanent record.

 Start a Confidential Life Insurance Prescreen